compositephp/db/doc/table.md

    ```

 ## Locks

-If you worry about concurrency writes during your transaction and want be sure that only 1 process changing your data
+If you worry about concurrency updates during your transaction and want to be sure that only 1 process changing your
+data at one time you can use optimistic or pessimistic lock.

+### 1. Optimistic lock
+Add trait `Composite\DB\Entity\Traits\OptimisticLock` to your entity and column `version` (INT NOT NULL DEFAULT 1) to
+your table.

+### 2. Pessimistic lock
-at one time you can use pessimistic locks.
-You need only to setup PSR-16 (simple cache) and call
+You need to setup PSR-16 (simple cache) interface and call `CombinedTransaction::lock()`.
-`CombinedTransaction::lock()`.

-As lock key parts use something specific related to your operation and another concurrency process will till your
+As lock key parts use something specific related to your operation and another concurrency process will wait.
-process is finished.

    ```php
    $transaction = new CombinedTransaction();